nmajor/emailgate/README.md

 - Add email confirmation to users.

 ### Container Notes

 - The container will need to install pdftk: apt-get install pdftk

+### Finished Todos

+- Make a compilation wrapper component to load the compilation emails, pages, page map, everything the compilation needs on fresh page and in component did mount.
+Maybe show loading gif until all things are loaded.
+Also make sure to set all compilation state related stuff to be blank while loading the new data.
+(This should automatically fix the issue with blank page numbers in the table of contents.)